opencast/opencast/docs/guides/developer/docs/infrastructure/index.md

 - Adding new committers to the relevant group(s)
 - Removing old committers from the relevant group(s)
-- Contacting support when required for hosted projects (Crowdin, Google)
+- Contacting support when required for hosted projects (Atlassian, Crowdin, Google)

 ### Adding or removing Committers